 MVP stands for Minimum Viable Product.
 It is a working model of the idea that helps entrepreneurs to collect maximum learning about customers with minimal effort.

-In other words, it is a dry run of the idea that helps test waters and measure market feasibility.
-In the due process, it also helps understand more about customers, their wants and their pain areas by exerting minimal effort.
+In other words, it is a dry run of the idea that helps test the waters and measure market feasibility.
+In the due process, it also helps understand more about customers, their wants, and their pain areas by exerting minimal effort.

-In a way, an MVP helps entrepreneurs to gain some amount of certainty that their idea if a feasible one before heading to the uncertain market.
+In a way, an MVP helps entrepreneurs to gain some amount of certainty that their idea is a feasible one before heading to the uncertain market.

 An idea can change the world.
 Like the Internet.
 The iPhone.
 The Hyperloop.
 And many others.
 But, these ideas did not take form as market-ready products in the first shot.
 They underwent several rounds of improvisations and refinements before a market fit was achieved.